MattBarkway/flow-parser/README.md

 ## Flow Parser

-**Flow Parser** is a Rust library with optional Python bindings (via [pyo3](https://pyo3.rs/)) designed for parsing structured, pipe-delimited files, such as those commonly used in the energy industry.
+This is a Rust library with optional Python bindings (via [pyo3](https://pyo3.rs/)) for parsing structured pipe-delimited files.

-It provides a fast, reliable, and flexible way to process large flow files in both Rust and Python.
+These files are used in a number of industries such as [healthcare](https://en.wikipedia.org/wiki/Health_Level_7#HL7_Version_2) and the [UK energy industry](https://www.electralink.co.uk/data-catalogues/dtc-catalogue/)

 ### Installation